masc-ucsc/docs/docs/pyrope/02-basics.md

   assigned to a variable and called to execute later.

-* `function` is a lambda with only combination statements without non-Pyrope calls or `punch` statements [^punch].
+* `function` is a lambda with only combination statements without non-Pyrope calls or `punch` write statements [^punch].

-* `procedure` is a lambda that can have combination and non-combinational (register/memories) or potential calls to non-Pyrope or `punch` statements.
+* `procedure` is a lambda that is not a `function`.
+It can have combination and non-combinational (register/memories).

-* `method` is a lambda that updates tuple fields.
-A lambda that only reads tuple entries is either a `function` or a `procedure` not a `method`.
+* `method` is a lambda (`function` or `procedure`) that updates tuple fields.
 A `method` can only update one tuple.

-* `module` is a lambda that has a physical instance. lambdas are either inlined or modules.
+* `module` is a lambda that has a physical instance.
+Lambdas are either inlined or modules.

-[^punch]: `punch` is a Pyrope statement that allows access accross modules.
-It allows to connect modules directly withouth going through the call hierarchy.
+[^punch]: `punch` is a Pyrope statement that allows access across modules.
+It allows connecting modules directly without going through the call hierarchy.

 ## Evaluation order

 Statements are evaluated one after another in program order.
-The main source of conflicts comes from expressions.
+The main source of conflicts come from expressions.

 The expression evaluation order is important if the elements in the expression can have side effects.
 Pyrope constrains the expressions so that no matter the evaluation order, the synthesis result is the same.
-It is important to notice that synthesis results explicitly excludes debug `debug` statements like `puts`.
+It is important to notice that synthesis results explicitly exclude `debug` statements like `puts`.
 Pyrope is non-deterministic for debug statements[^debug].